vectordotdev/vector/website/guides/integrate/sources/socket/sematext_logs.md

 having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send send logs from a TCP, UDP, or UDS socket to Sematext and build a logs pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send send logs from [a TCP, UDP, or UDS socket][urls.socket] to [Sematext][urls.sematext] and build a logs pipeline that will be the backbone of your observability strategy.